2025-2026 High School Program of Studies -- AITE

 Credit(s) 1 |

 This is a research and seminar based course for juniors and seniors who have taken biology, chemistry, and physics and are considering studying science at the college level.
-Students read and research scientific literature and make presentations on critical experiments or new technologies in modern science.
+Students will read and research scientific literature and make presentations on critical experiments or new technologies in modern science.
 By the end of the course students will conduct research and write comprehensive research papers on topics in cutting edge fields such as green energy, nanophysics, and biotechnology. |

 |||